Shopping Cart

 Squalane skin feel

-Enhance make-up with squalane
+Enhance your makeup with squalane

 You can also use squalane to add more glow to your makeup.
-For example, you can mix mineral makeup with squalane to improve texture.
+For example, you can mix mineral makeup with squalane to improve the texture.

 Get 3 expert tips from a makeup artist

-Squalane, squalane, squalene: what does what mean?
+Squalane, squalene, squalene: What does each mean?

 Squalene: Is a natural component of the skin.
 Squalene has a very short shelf life and therefore cannot be used as an ingredient in cosmetic products.